Laurelhurst, Portland, Oregon

-Laurelhurst is a neighborhood of vintage homes and undulating streets surrounding a park of the same name, straddling the NE and SE sections of Portland.
+Laurelhurst is a neighborhood of vintage single-family homes and undulating streets surrounding a park of the same name, straddling the NE and SE sections of Portland.
 Stone markers flank the entrances to the area.
 The center of the neighborhood, Coe Circle, contains a gilded equestrian statue of Joan of Arc, which is a World War I war memorial.
 The Laurelhurst Historic District was officially listed on the National Register of Historic Places in 2019.